 We address the foregoing questions by studying a sequence of natural graph properties (defined formally in Section 2.2).
-The first property in the sequence, called clique collection and denoted CC, is the set of graphs such that each graph consists of a collection of isolated cliques.
-For this property (i.e., CC), we prove a gap between adaptive and non-adaptive query complexity, where the adaptive query complexity is almost linear in the reciprocal of the proximity parameter.
+The first property in the sequence, called clique collection and denoted \mathcal{CC} , is the set of graphs such that each graph consists of a collection of isolated cliques.
+Testing this property corresponds to the following natural clustering problem: can a set of possibly related elements be partitioned into "perfect clusters" (i.e., two elements are in the same cluster if and only if they are related)?
+For this property (i.e., \mathcal{CC}), we prove a gap between adaptive and non-adaptive query complexity, where the adaptive query complexity is almost linear in the reciprocal of the proximity parameter.
 That is: